AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Adding a video with custom metadata generated upon upload to a page displays an error about unknown namespace, even if the namespace is registered (CQ-4331471).

-* In [!DNL Assets] if [!DNL Launcher] is disabled then metadata writeback does not work when triggered manually (CQ-4329082).
+* In [!DNL Assets], if [!DNL Launcher] is disabled, then metadata writeback does not work when triggered manually (CQ-4329082).

 ### [!DNL Dynamic Media] {#dynamic-media-65110}

-The following bug fixes are available in [!DNL Dynamic Media].
+The following bug fixes are available in [!DNL Dynamic Media]:

 * When synchronizing assets using `Scene7: Reprocess Assets` workflow, some assets are not synchronized and remain in processing state (CQ-4328711).
 * Asset is not updated in [!DNL Dynamic Media] when restoring an asset version in [!DNL Experience Manager] (NPR-37421).